 How I See San Francisco: George McCalman

-In a city as visually stimulating as San Francisco, an artists is never lacking for inspiration.
+In a city as visually stimulating as San Francisco, an artist is never lacking for inspiration.
 George McCalman is an artist and creative director.
 His studio, McCalman.Co, designs brands for a range of clientele.
 Additionally, he’s a visual columnist for the San Francisco Chronicle, featured in "Observed" and "The Usual".
 We asked George about his favorite things in San Francisco and what he thinks any visitor to the city must do during their stay.

 What does a typical day in San Francisco look like for you?